 This is the post I searched for and couldn’t find when we were planning to travel from South Africa to the United Kingdom.
 Here’s information about the actual costs and logistics of our travel from South Africa to the United Kingdom covering our experience of travel documentation requirements, credit card applications, cars, banks, accommodation and phones.
 All in one place!

 This post contains 3000 words!
-Here’s a little summary in case you are looking for specific information.
+Use the table of contents to jump to relevant sections if you’re short on time.
 Each topic comes with our story so if useful information is all you need without the fluff, then please feel free to scroll down till you find what you’re looking for.

 1. FLIGHTS SA TO UK